iPakTulane/Neobis_iOS_Auth/README.md

 - Provide your email, username, and password.
 - Ensure your password complies with the specified requisites.
 - Click "Register" to create a new account.
-- An email confirmation process adds an extra layer of security.

-### Confirm Your Email Address
-- View detailed information about the sent confirmation email.
-- Optionally resend the confirmation email for user convenience.

 ### Successful Login
 - Upon successful login, access the main application screen.